galvezjosue19/AWS_Weather_Data_Collection/README.md

 <br><br>

 ## Installing Dependencies
 We are installing the dependencies to ensure the required libraries (boto3, requests,python-dotenv) are available for the script to run correctly.
-However, I first need to add the dependencies to the requirements.txt file before I run pip install.
+However, I first need to add the dependencies to the requirements.txt file before I run the "pip install" command.
 - echo "boto3==12.26.137" >> requirements.txt
 - echo "python-dotenv==1.0.0" >> requirements.txt
 - echo "requests==2.28.2" >> requirements.txt